nokau/Barotrauma-zht-edited/README.md

 [中文 readme](https://github.com/nokau/custom.zht.Barotrauma#中文)

 # ENGLISH
-This is intended as an unofficial Traditional Chinese localization mod for the game Barotrauma, based on the official ones.
+This is an unofficial Traditional Chinese localization mod for the game Barotrauma, based on the official ones.
 Their lines are matched(v0.17.12.0) as close as possible with the English text files for easier side-by-side comparison, until another update happen.

 Do use it at your own risk, as I coudn;t guarantee any of the translation fits everyone's preference whatsoever.